March 16, 2023

 Notre Dame and Florida State announced that key players will miss NCAA Tournament

-On Thursday, Notre Dame and Florida State announced that their key players would be missing the upcoming NCAA Tournament due to injuries.
-According to Notre Dame, Olivia Miles, a sophomore point guard for the Fighting Irish, will miss the remainder of the season after suffering an injury to her right knee during a season finale game against Louisville in February.
+On Thursday, Notre Dame and Florida State announced that their key players would miss the upcoming NCAA Tournament due to injuries.
+According to Notre Dame, Olivia Miles, a sophomore point guard for the Fighting Irish, will miss the remainder of the season after suffering an injury to her right knee during a game against Louisville in February.
 Florida State announced that Ta’Niya Latson will miss the upcoming NCAA Tournament due to non-specified injuries.

 Miles, one of the best young players in women’s college basketball, earned AP All-American second-team and USWBA All-American third-team honors.
 Throughout the season Miles averaged 14.3 points, 7.3 rebounds, 6.9 assists and 2.1 steals per game for Notre Dame.

 Miles became the first freshman in men’s or women’s basketball to have a triple-double in a game during the 2022 NCAA Tournament, when the Notre Dame Fighting Irish defeated Merrimack by a score of 108-44.

 Notre Dame also dealt with another injury as Dara Mabrey missed the remainder of the season due to a right knee injury she suffered in January.
 Mabrey, a graduate student, averaged 9.3 points, 2.7 rebounds and 2.4 assists per game for the team.

 The Notre Dame Fighting Irish finished the season with an overall record of 25-5 (15-3 in ACC) and are seeded at No. 3 in the Greenville 1 Regional.
 On Friday, they will take on the Southern Utah Thunderbirds, a No. 14 seed, in the first round.
 If they advance to the second round, they will face the Creighton vs. Mississippi State winner on Sunday.